adshao/publications/uniswap/dive-into-uniswap-v3-contracts/README.md

 #### computeSwapStep

 SwapMath has only one method, `computeSwapStep`, which calculates the input and output for a single swap step.

+This method essentially implements the concept described in Section 6.2.3 of the white paper: conducting trades within a single tick.
+In this scenario, the liquidity $L$ remains constant, while only the price $\sqrt{P}$ changes.

 Parameters are as follows: